-Sustain-Release provides a glimpse of a thriving underground dance music culture that is as soulful and singular as ever.
+Sustain-Release provides a glimpse of a thriving dance music underground that is as soulful and singular as ever.

 In the foothills of the Catskills there exists a quaint little summer camp, which spends the vast majority of its time providing a venue for children to make friends, experience nature, and have a good time.
 Once a year however it receives a colorful host of rather older, weirder children and is transformed into a debauched paradise filled with sound, light, and laughter.

 Camp Kennybrook is perhaps the best venue I have experienced for a “festival” of any kind.
 I use scare quotes because comparing this event to the much larger, more bustling and commercial dance music festivals that are now so commonplace across the world would be doing it an enormous disservice.
 Sustain-Release channels the aesthetic, energy, and romance of the forest raves and renegade parties that shaped so much of modern dance music culture, yet it does so in a way that is effortless–you don’t get the sense that it is trying to be anything other than itself.
 In an era when nostalgia is one of the hottest commodities around, S-R is a beautiful reminder that the now is full to bursting with promise and potential.